lpc49/programming_challenge_flutter/README.md

 **Dark Mode**: Assumed the color theme provided doesn't depend on device's Dark/Light mode.

-**Scalability**: Assumed tests, comprehensive debug logging and color themes are out of scope of this challenge.

 **Time difference accuracy**: Assumed time difference is trimmed to lower integer (not closest).
-Hence difference shown can be e.g. 49s instead of the more accurate 50s.
+Hence a difference of 29.998s will be shown as 29s instead of the more accurate 30s.

+**Scalability**: Assumed further development such as model/widget tests, comprehensive debug logging for edge cases, color theme design etc would be out of scope of this challenge.

+**Tests**: This app was tested on Linux desktop and Android physical device.
+Assumed more tests would be out of scope of this challenge.

 ## Example screens
 ![Clock Screen](screenshots/clock.png)